-Since there is no official definition of vulnerable groups in Myanmar, this RWP defines a household headed by woman, disabled person or elderly person (61 years old and over), a household including a disabled person or a household below the poverty line6 or a household with a pregnant woman at the time of relocation as vulnerable households by referring international practices as also defined in the Framework.
-Table 3-14 outlines vulnerable households for the Expanded Area by category of vulnerability.
-62.5% of the vulnerable households (5 out of total 8) are PAHs to be relocated, and as such the vulnerability as defined in this RWP does not necessarily correspond to economic hardship.
+Since there is no official definition of vulnerable groups in Myanmar, this RWP defines a household headed by woman, disabled person or elderly person (61 years old and over), a household including a disabled person or a household below the poverty line or a household with a pregnant woman at the time of relocation as vulnerable households by referring international practices as also defined in the Framework.
+Table 3-10 outlines vulnerable households in the Expanded Area 2 by category of vulnerability.
+All of the 7 vulnerable households are PAHs to be relocated.